Can Dogs Eat Carrots?

 Cooked Carrots: Better Bioavailability

 When carrots are cooked, cell walls soften, releasing beta-carotene into a more bioavailable form.
-Lightly steamed or boiled plain carrots (no butter, no salt) are excellent for older dogs with dental sensitivities.
-Mashed cooked carrot can be mixed into food as a nutritional supplement.
+Lightly steamed or boiled plain carrots, without butter or salt, may be easier for older dogs or dogs with dental sensitivities.
+Mashed cooked carrot can be mixed into food in small amounts if it agrees with your dog.

 How to Serve Carrots